CodedPrivateML: A Fast and Privacy-Preserving Framework for Distributed Machine Learning: Experiments

+\item The total runtime of {\cpml} decreases as the number of workers increases.
+This is again due to the parallelization gain of {\cpml} (i.e., increasing $K$ while $N$ increases).
+This is not achievable in conventional MPC baselines, since the size of data processed at each worker is constant for all $N$.

+\item Increasing $N$ in {\cpml} has two major impacts on the total training time.
+The first one is reducing the computation load per worker, as each new worker can be used to increase the parameter $K$.
+This in turn reduces the computation load per worker as the amount of work done by each worker is scaled with respect to $1/K$.
+The second one is that increasing the number of workers increases the encoding time at the master node.
+Hence, the gain from increasing the number of workers beyond a certain point may be minimal and the system may saturate.
+In those cases, increasing the number of workers cannot further reduce the training time, as the computation will be dominated by the encoding overhead.

+\item {\cpml} provides up to $22.5\times$ speedup over the BGW protocol~\cite{ben1988completeness}, as shown in Table~\ref{table:CIFAR_N50} for the CIFAR-10 dataset with $N=50$ workers.
+This is due to the fact that BGW requires additional communication between the workers to execute a degree reduction phase for every multiplication operation. \end{itemize}

-{\bf Accuracy.} We also examine the accuracy and convergence of CodedPrivateML in the experiments.
-Figure~\ref{fig:accuracySec5} illustrates the test accuracy of the binary classification problem between digits 3 and 7.
-With 25 iterations, the accuracy of CodedPrivateML with degree one polynomial approximation and conventional logistic regression are $95.04\%$ and $95.98\%$, respectively.
-This result shows that CodedPrivateML guarantees almost the same level of accuracy, while being privacy preserving.
-Our experiments also show that CodedPrivateML achieves convergence with comparable rate to conventional logistic regression.
-Those results are provided in Appendix~\ref{app:Exp} in the supplementary materials.
+{\bf Accuracy.} We also examine the accuracy and convergence of {\cpml}.
+Figure~\ref{fig:accuracySec5_CIFAR} illustrates the test accuracy of the binary classification problem between \emph{plane} and \emph{car} images for the CIFAR-10 dataset.
+With 50 iterations, the accuracy of {\cpml} with degree one polynomial approximation and conventional logistic regression are $81.35\%$ and $81.75\%$, respectively.
+Figure~\ref{fig:accuracySec5_GISETTE} shows the test accuracy for binary classification between digits 4 and 9 for the GISETTE dataset.
+With 50 iterations, the accuracy of {\cpml} with degree one polynomial approximation and conventional logistic regression has the same value of $97.5\%$.
+Hence, {\cpml} has comparable accuracy to conventional logistic regression while being privacy preserving.